bootdotdev/blog/content/about.md

 Many new learners end up watching hours of YouTube videos, only to find they're unable to build the most basic applications when they start a project alone.
 We think you should be writing as much code as possible throughout the entire learning process.

-## Follow a clear path that ensures you're making progress towards your career goals
+## Follow a clear path that ensures you're making progress toward your career goals

-So many students struggle figuring out *what* to learn next.
+So many students struggle to figure out _what_* to learn next.
 There's nothing worse than wandering around in "tutorial hell", from programming language to programming language, and framework to framework.
 We have a [linear computer science program](https://github.com/bootdotdev/curriculum) that's designed to prepare you for an entry-level role in backend development.

-## A great project portfolio and Github profile is better for your job search than a certificate
+## A great project portfolio and Github profile are better for your job search than a certificate

 A degree from a great university helps when you're looking for work, but they're expensive and rarely *required*.
 Certificates from non-accredited programs usually don't help much at all.